gotcha/Counterparty/README.md

 * BTC sends
 * BTC dividends to Counterparty assets

-Neither of these two transactions is constructed with a data field, and in the latter, multiple ‘destination’ outputs are used.
+Neither of these two transactions is constructed with a data field.

 ## mempool transactions